oyedpk/tax-calculator/README.md

 # Getting Started

-To build and run all unit and integration tests run
+To build and run all unit and integration tests run (JAVA 17+)
 ```
 ./mvnw clean verify
 ```